Questions and Answers – DBS Therapy

 Neurologists and neurosurgeons have used electrical stimulation since the 1960s as a way to locate and distinguish specific sites in the brain.
 Medtronic developed brain stimulation technology in the 1980s in conjunction with leading international physician researchers.

-Medtronic DBS Therapy is currently approved to manage symptoms of Parkinson's disease, essential tremor, dystonia, and obsessive-compulsive disorder.
-(Approved for dystonia anad obsessive-compulsive disorder as a humanitarian device.)
-Since 1997, more than 80,000 people worldwide have benefited from Medtronic DBS Therapy.1
+Medtronic DBS Therapy is currently approved to manage symptoms of advanced Parkinson's disease, essential tremor, dystonia, and obsessive-compulsive disorder.
+(Approved for dystonia and obsessive-compulsive disorder as a humanitarian device.)
+Since 1997, more than 100,000 people worldwide have received Medtronic DBS Therapy.1

 Does Reclaim DBS cure OCD?